Hitman told associates he would take out target with ‘one shot to head’

 CCTV footage showed that the occupants of a blue Peugeot van were responsible for placing this device on Mr Gately’s car and they had taken the ferry from the UK to Ireland on March 28th, 2017.

-Det Insp Gallagher agreed with Mr Greene that Arakas’ DNA and fingerprints had been obtained during his detention and he had made admissions about his involvement in the matter.
+Det Insp Gallagher agreed with Mr Greene that Arakas’s DNA and fingerprints had been obtained during his detention and he had made admissions about his involvement in the matter.

 Previous convictions